tzler/server_side_psych/server_setup/server_setup.md

 First, set up your "droplet" following these [instructions](https://www.digitalocean.com/docs/droplets/how-to/create/).
 To follow along with this tutorial:

-- Distribution: Ubuntu 18.20  (most important)
+- Distribution: Ubuntu 18.04  (not optional to follow along with this tutorial)
-- Size: $5 Month (1 GB / 1 CPU, 25 GB SSD disk, 1000 GB transfer)
+- Size: $5 Month (1 GB / 1 CPU, 25 GB SSD disk, 1000 GB transfer) (optional)
-- No backups
+- No backups (optional)
-- Storage center: San Francisco
+- Storage center: San Francisco (optional)
-- No additional options or SSH keys
+- No additional options or SSH keys (optional)

 It takes a minute to initialize and then you'll get an email which has two pieces of information you'll need: